NFL odds for Week 14, lines, spreads: Betting predictions, best picks today

 With the four weekday games from last week's holiday slate, your Week 14 NFL predictions should account for the rest advantages that teams have.
 Games like Bengals vs. Bills (-6), Ravens vs. Steelers (+6), Chiefs vs. Texans (+3.5) and Eagles vs. Chargers (+2.5) all feature teams with multiple days of rest over their opponent.
 While sportsbooks factored this in when setting the Week 14 NFL odds, having the edge in rest hasn't always been beneficial in regard to NFL spread success.
 Cincinnati, for example, who played on Thanksgiving Day, is 0-6 ATS over its last six games when it has the rest advantage.

 Elsewhere, Seahawks vs. Falcons (+6.5) pits one team, in Seattle, that has the league's best spread record (9-3) versus an Atlanta squad that's comfortable in the role of an underdog.
-The Falcons have been dogs six times this year, only losing ATS once.
+The Falcons have been dogs six times this year, only losing ATS once, though it remains without Drake London (knee).
 When there's reason to back both teams with Week 14 NFL bets, digging deep into the trends, stats and analysis can it more apparent which side to choose.
 All of the updated Week 14 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 14 NFL picks now.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1 JOIN NOW.